 If you have little or no hair, a latex cap will provide a better fit.
 Made of latex rubber, the latex cap tends to stretch more easily so they can be worn by virtually anyone.
 Regular-sized caps fit most swimmers with average head sizes.
 If an average-sized swim cap feels loose, try a junior or kids cap for a snugger fit.
 The cap should be tight enough to remain on your head throughout a race or workout, but not so tight that it leaves a line or begins to hurt your head.
 If you're worried your cap may not stay on, try a swim cap with a chin strap that comfortably holds your cap into place while you're swimming.

 Pick What You Like Best

 When it comes down to it, there are no strict rules about swimming headwear.
 Pick a cap that meets your needs, whether it comes down to comfort, insulation, or just the color.
-And since swim caps are quite inexpensive, it's a good idea to buy a few.
+And since swim caps are quite inexpensive, it's a good idea to buy a few so you can store some extras in your swim bag.
 That way you're sure to have one on hand in case one rips.

 Also consider buying a fun cap!
-Many companies manufacture holiday-themed caps, caps with funny sayings, or caps with graphics.
+Many companies manufacture holiday-themed caps, caps with funny sayings, and caps in a variety of colors to match your swimwear.
 You can also purchase customized caps that feature names, nicknames, and logos for yourself or a team.
 A unique swim cap can make hopping in the water a lot more enjoyable, whether for practice or competition.